nav1s/Bmail/wiki/routes.md

 ## Blacklist Routes

 - **POST** `/api/blacklist`
-    - Description: Adds an email to the blacklist.
+    - Description: Adds a list of urls to the blacklist.
     - Auth: Required

 - **DELETE** `/api/blacklist/:id`
-    - Description: Removes an email from the blacklist by ID.
+    - Description: Removes a list of urls from the blacklist.
     - Auth: Required

 ---